12 Things You Should Never Put in the Dryer

 If you're short on time and in a rush, it's easy to just throw everything in the dryer from the washer and call it a day—but there can be some major consequences for some of your clothing if you do that.
 So, we reached out to dryer experts to find out exactly what should never, ever end up in a dryer.
-And trust us, it's worth taking an extra minute to make sure your machine is free of these 14 things.

 Sandy Towels and Beachwear

 Warm sand might be nice to sit down and relax in when you’re at the beach, but it can be a pretty pesky nuisance if it ends up in your dryer.
 “Sand can get trapped between gaps in the drum,” according to James Peters, Kenmore Laundry Product Manager.
 “This adds an irritating sound when drying and can damage the dryer over time.”
-These are the 9 things you never knew your dryer could do.

 Tights or Pantyhose

 If you’ve ever worn tights, you probably know how easy it is for them to rip and tear.
 And after a trip in the dryer, that little hole that wasn’t noticeable before is probably running down the entire leg.
 The material your tights are made out of might even cause them shrink when its exposed to high heat.
 “The best thing you can is to air dry them, but do NOT hang them!
 Hang drying tights will stretch out the material and even potentially ruin them,” says Caleb Backe, a health and wellness expert for Maple Holistics.
 “As an alternative, try rolling your freshly laundered tights into a dry towel and let them dry overnight.”

 Lace is another delicate fabric that should never meet your dryer.
 In fact, according to thelaundress.com, you should really be avoiding machines altogether.
 Instead, lay your lace garment flat to dry so it doesn’t lose its natural shape or damage the fabric.